 6. Peanut butter and celery

 Two tablespoons of peanut butter with a stick of celery provide lots of protein, fiber, and fat 15, 16.
 The calorie count of this crunchy keto snack is a little higher than with other ones on this list, but that can be a good thing if you’re really hungry.
 The crunchiness of celery paired with the creaminess of peanut butter (or a different nut butter) is also great when you’re hit with those middle-of-the-night cravings.

 Nutrition: 191 calories | 16.4g fat | 5.6g net carbs | 7.2g protein.

 A source of quality protein, hard-boiled eggs can definitely curb midnight hunger.
 One hard-boiled egg has over 6g of this nutrient and is a source of the amino acid tryptophan we talked about earlier 17.
 Another benefit of course is that it’s practically a zero-carb food so you don’t have to worry about raising your glucose levels.
 Enjoy as is or, if you must, as egg salad or deviled eggs.

 Nutrition: 77 calories | 5.3g fat | 0.5g net carbs | 6.2g protein.

 8. Coconut milk

 Sugar-free coconut milk you see sold in cartons can also beat that keto late-night hunger.
-Its fat content is not only great for your diet but also highly satisfying.
+Its fat content is not only great on a low-carb diet but also highly satisfying.
 Not only that, the fat in coconut milk is mostly lauric acid, which studies show can help promote better sleep 8.
-Just around 3 fl oz of coconut milk is all you need to get 15g of its fat along with around 3g of protein 18.
+Just around 3 fl oz of coconut milk is all you need to get 15g of its fat along with around 3g of protein18.
 Drink up as is or make yourself a smoothie or maybe even hot cocoa with it.

 Nutrition: 169 calories | 15.2g fat | 3.3g net carbs | 3.3g protein.